saturnlighting/literature-review/README.md

-The following information was extracted from each manuscript: author(s) and year, type of method, method, measurements, location of study, and results.
+The following information was extracted from each manuscript: author(s) and year, type of method, method, measurements, location of study, and results (Table 1).
 For analytical reasons, the type of method was classified into subjective and objective, depending on whether the associations were perceived (subjective) or objectively measured (objective).

 # Results